Hendrik Wijdeveld: Editor for Wendingen

 From 1918 to 1932, Wijdeveld was the editor-in-chief of the magazine Wendingen, a publication for the architecture association Architectura et Amicitia.
-The magazine is known for its groundbreaking architectural approach to typography.
+The magazine was known for its groundbreaking architectural approach to typography.
 It also was an important platform for several modernist movements in the Netherlands.

 War period

-Wijdeveld published a book titled De Nieuwe Orde (The New Order) in 1940, suggesting his sympathy for the German occupation.
+Wijdeveld published a book titled De Nieuwe Orde ("The New Order") in 1940, suggesting his sympathy for the German occupation.
 As a result, he fell out of public favor, but appears to have been rehabilitated after the war since the Stedelijk Museum, a major national museum in Amsterdam, dedicated a major retrospective to him in 1953.

 Teaching

 Wijdeveld taught in America between 1947 and 1952 at the invitation of Frank Lloyd Wright.
 In 1949–1950, he was a visiting professor at NC State College's School of Design.

 Family

 Wijdeveld was married to the cellist Ellen Philippine Kohn, then to the actress Charlotte Köhler.
 He has one daughter, illustrator Ruscha Wijdeveld, and two sons, Wolfgang Wijdeveld and Roland Matthijs Wijdeveld.